DarshAsawa/SeleniumWebDriver/README.md

-# Web Application Atuomated Testing
+# Web Application Automated Testing

 Automating the steps involved in testing of web applications over different browsers like Chrome, Firefox, and IE using *Selenium* and *TestNG Framework*.
 ## Tools used: